-The new High Rock Trail is open!
-The GPS track has been posted to our map page where it can be downloaded.
-The High Rock Trail is currently listed as an alternate route but will become the official main route of the GDT soon.
-Remember that the trail isn’t actually 100% complete yet but is completely hikeable and totally awesome.
+The new High Rock Trail is open and now the official main route of the GDT.
+The GPS track has been posted to the GDT App and our map page where it can be downloaded.
+We continue to improve the High Rock Trail annually, but it is completely hikeable and totally awesome!

 High Rock Trail (HRT) NOBO Description

-The HRT begins at a junction with a cutline heading toward Deadman Pass at 49.69066, -114.60448.
-Follow the cutline west for 500 metres to reach a blazed trail junction heading north.
+Continuing north, the trail crosses Deadman Pass road – the former route of the GDT prior to the construction of the HRT – as it climbs the forested slopes of the Divide.
 Follow the trail for 800 metres where you will turn right onto an old ATV track.
 The track gains 100m over 1 km before a short but steep climb over the last 50 metres marks the end of the track and the return to single-track trail at 1740m.

 The trail gently descends through the old cutblock, losing 150m elevation over the next 1.5 km.
 Cross an ATV track in 1.2 km and in 300 metres reach a second ATV track at the valley bottom at 1940m.
-Follow this ATV track paralleling the base of the headwall for 1.3 km, including a very steep climb over the final 100 metres to bring you to the western edge of the cutblock at 2020m.
-Single-track trail resumes travelling through the old cutblock for 500 metres until the trail intersects with the ATV track again.
-From here, follow the ATV track for 750 metres descending to reach single-track trail again for the final 250 metres to reach the Window Mountain Lake trailhead.
+Cross this ATV track to follow new trail paralleling the base of the headwall for 1.7 km, including a short steep climb to bring you to the western edge of the cutblock at 2020m.
+Single-track trail continues through old cutblocks and adjacent forest for 1.6 km until reaching the Window Mountain Lake trailhead and junction with the WML Bypass Trail.
+Note that horses are not able to access Window Mountain Lake but can take the Bypass Trail to continue north on the HRT.

-Follow the Window Mountain Lake trail, very steep in sections, for 900 metres to reach Window Mountain Lake campground on the shores of the beautiful lake (Note that horses are not able to access Window Mountain Lake).
+Follow the Window Mountain Lake trail, very steep in sections, for 900 metres to reach Window Mountain Lake campground (b7) on the shores of the beautiful lake.
 The HRT continues through the campground heading up the sparsely treed slopes on the north end of the lake.
-The flagged trail climbs steeply up to the top of the ridge surrounding the lake, reaching a high point at 2120m in 1 km, where the flagging suddenly ends (to deter dirt bikes from accessing the trail).
+The trail climbs well graded switchbacks up to the top of the ridge surrounding the lake, reaching a high point at 2120m in 1 km.
 On the north side of the ridge, you will see the road descending from Racehorse Pass below you.
 Follow the edge of the forest where it meets the talus slope on your right, descending steeply to the reach the road in 500 metres at 2060m.

 Leaving the creek, stay left at a junction and follow the ATV road for 150 metres to where a signed single-track trail leaves the road to enter the forest.
 Follow the trail as it climbs gradually through thick forest.
 In 1.3 km cross an ATV track and continue climbing for another 900 metres before levelling out around 1990m.
 For the next 1.8 km, the trail contours between 1980m and 2020m with good views of Gould Dome and Tornado Mountain to the north.
 The trail then descends 100m to reach an old ATV track in 750 metres.